Trinity Episcopal Cathedral (Reno, Nevada)

 The upper church was designed by John N. Tilton, then a professor at Cornell University.
 It was built on top of DeLongchamps' lower church.
 The Parish House was designed by another local architect, Edward Parsons, and it was completed in 1958.
 The 32-bell carillon was placed in the tower in 1972.
 The 37-rank Casavant Frères pipe organ, Opus 3778, was dedicated in 1999.
 It features 2,177 individual pipes, and it is one of the largest instruments in Nevada.

 Trinity Church became the cathedral for the Diocese of Nevada in 2016.
 In 2020 it was listed on the National Register of Historic Places.

-In 2020, it reported 920 members, 257 average attendance, and $657,216 in plate and pledge financial support.
+In 2020, it reported 920 members, 257 average Sunday attendance (ASA), and $657,216 in plate and pledge financial support.
+In 2023, the church reported 606 members; it reported 206 members.
+No membership statistics were reported in 2024 national parochial reports.